gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Introduction

+In SE-390, all noncopyable types are defined as being either [fully initialized or fully destroyed outside of initializers](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md#finer-grained-destructuring-in-consuming-methods-and-deinit).
-Currently noncopyable fields of Noncopyable types are currently not allowed at all under SE-390.
-This reduces expressivity around destructuring noncopyable values including self in mutating functions.
-We would like to loosen the language rules here to allow for this increase in expressivity.
+This reduces language expressivity by preventing a field of a noncopyable binding from being consumed without fully consuming the entire binding.
+This is especially noticable in the case of self in mutating methods.
+We would like to loosen the language rules to allow for partial consumpition and initialization in these cases.

 ## Motivation

-Currently given a var like construct (e.x.: var, inout), Swift does not allow for a stored field of the type to be partially consumed:
+Currently given a var like construct (e.x.: var, inout), Swift does not allow for a stored field of the type to be partially consumed or initialized:

 ```swift
 struct E : ~Copyable {}